Best training shoes - July 2018

 A CrossFit shoe is like a reinforced version of a typical workout shoe.
-They are both versatile and comfortable, yet the similarities end there.
-CrossFit shoes aim to provide a balance of flexibility and firmness to accommodate both high-intensity moves and heavy weightlifting.
-The midfoot and sides of these shoes often have supportive structures to prevent the foot from wobbling during lateral movements.
-They also have add-ons that shield the facade from the abrasion caused by rope climbing, burpees, and wall push-ups.
+They are both made to be lightweight, flexible, and versatile, yet the similarities end there.
+CrossFit-oriented footwear makes use of a thinner midsole with a balance of flexibility and firmness.
+These shoes are more pliable in the forefoot to accommodate agile, high-intensity moves but have firmer heels to provide a steady base for weightlifting.
+The average drop in these trainers measures at 4 mm, which puts the foot into a nearly-flat position for a better sense of ground control.
+They employ various internal and external supporting structures in the rearfoot and the midfoot sections to eliminate undesirable wobbling.
+CrossFit shoes also have add-ons that shield the facade from the abrasion caused by rope climbing, burpees, and wall push-ups.

 Conversely, a pair of weightlifting shoes is a very different animal.
-The first difference you’ll notice is its elevated heel that allows for full ankle mobility.
-Such a design results in a more pronounced squat and an improved lifting form.
-This type of footwear may also have a strap or two atop the tongue for midfoot support.
-Lifting shoes feature a rigid external platform that is made of either stacked leather, wood, or plastic.
-Its purpose is to serve as a stable lifting base.
+The first difference you’ll notice is its elevated heel that goes as high as 25 mm.
+Its purpose is to help athletes go into deep squats without straining their Achilles tendon.
+It also results in an improved lifting form as the torso stays more upright when the feet and legs have an assured foundation.
+This type of footwear is often made of leather or other strong materials to deliver a secure foothold.
+Additional midfoot support is delivered by a strap or two atop the instep.
+Lifting shoes feature a rigid platform under the heel that is made of either stacked leather, wood, or plastic.
+It is meant to serve as a stable, incompressible lifting base.
 This design practically enables the lifter to plant the foot firmly on the ground, thereby preventing injury or discomfort.
 It also makes weightlifting shoes the heaviest among the training footwear.

 Finally, there is footwear designed specifically for athletic walking.
 It also utilizes mesh and synthetic materials in the upper unit for comfort and breathability.
 But the key features of this type are flexibility and cushioning.
-Walking shoes usually employs a soft and pliable foam compound in the midsole.
+Shoes for active walking usually employ a soft and pliable foam compound in the midsole.
 It helps in promoting a natural gait cycle of the foot.
-Some brands also introduce add-ons in the heel and midfoot sections of the platform to enhance the shock-absorbing properties.
+Some brands also introduce add-ons in the heel and the midfoot section of the platform to enhance the shock-absorbing properties.

 Adidas pioneered many of the marketing practices that are still in effect in the athletic footwear industry today.
 The company laid the groundwork for sports sponsorship marketing by creating a television market for the FIFA and the Olympics in the 1970s.
 Adidas also set a precedent for its partnership with Run DMC, the first sportswear brand and a music-act deal that ushered in today’s pervasive partnership deals between brands and hip-hop artists.
 Due to these marketing initiatives, Adidas is claimed to have the highest rate of consumer brand loyalty.